davereid/drush-patchfile/README.md

 * How do I document what patches I've applied to a project?
 * How do I reliably know what patches are applied or not without manually checking every single one?
-* How can I remember to reapply a patch after downloading a module update?
+* How can I be reminded that I need to reapply a patch after downloading a module update?

 ## About

-This is a set of Drush commands to help you manage patches on your local Drupal installation.
+This is a set of [Drush](https://github.com/drush-ops/drush) commands to help you manage patches on your local Drupal installation.
 Most developers (should) know about Drush Make files as a way to store data about a site, installation profile, etc. When using Drush Make files, typically you add information about the patches applied to a project in the